vcb-s/VCB-S_Publishing/VCBS_Publishing.md

 `Anime - Non-English-translated` | if no English PGS but Chinese ASS `Anime - Raw` | otherwise

+If a project contains both official English PGS and external Chinese subtitles, select `Anime - English-translated`

 Fill **`Infomation`** with `https://vcb-s.com/archives/138`

 Check **`Complete`** if this is a complete series